drwwoob/McDoner/docs/futurePlan.md

 ## two ways to implement library pages

 continuing on the topic, while implementing the feature maybe i can seperate it in two way, 1 is to include the page as a "format page", which like i just mentioned will be glued.
 The second way is to include it as a "template", which will not create a pointer but copy the content of that page into this page.
 And one can change from "format page" to "template page" anytime (not vise versa though).

+## import library

+with the current data structure, i would say the only way to access library saved from other projects is to import them.
+Like letting the user to choose the project containing the library they want to load.
+But this would be challenging, cuz i need to copy all the image to this folder too.